gulinan/gulinan/README.md

-🌿   Hi!..This is Gül İnan.
+🌿   Hi!..This is Gul Inan.
 - I am a PhD level statistician and working as a faculty member at Department of Mathematics, Istanbul Technical University, Turkey.
 - I am currently interested in: